-What are the types of gallstones?
+What are the different types of gallbladder stones?

-- Pigment Stones- These stones are small and dark in color and composed of bilirubin that comes from the bile, a fluid that liver makes and gallbladder stores.
+- Pigment Stones– These stones are small and dark in color and composed of bilirubin that comes from the bile, a fluid that the liver makes and gallbladder stores.

-Gallstone is a problem that is related to the body's ability to break down cholesterol.
-And there are many things that impact this ability such as age, gender, weight, hormone imbalance, etc. The people who are more at risk of gallstones are:
+Gallstone is a problem that is related to the body’s ability to break down cholesterol.
+And there are many things that impact this ability, such as age, gender, weight, hormone imbalance, etc. The people who are more at risk of gallstones are:

 - Women are more vulnerable than men